fsc flags

 ESS Organisation

-Our vision is to build and operate the world’s most powerful neutron source, enabling scientific breakthroughs in research related to materials, energy, health and the environment, and addressing some of the most important societal challenges of our time.
+Our vision is to build and operate the world’s most powerful accelerator-based neutron source, enabling scientific breakthroughs in research related to materials, energy, health and the environment, addressing some of the most important societal challenges of our time.

 To do this, we commit to deliver ESS as a facility that: